ashantanu/tech-blog/README.md

 ## Origin Story

-Throughout my life so far, I have put up little digital spaces around the internet.
+In a galaxy not so far away, I have put up little digital spaces around the internet.
 Be it social media or poorly designed websites like this.
 I interact with each space in different capacities but always try to make things interesting.
 This is the latest in my attempt to put my